pashmaklang/pashmak/doc/10_modules/09_string.md

 # Module string
-This module has some functions for working with strings
+This module has some functions for working with strings.

 ### concat
-This function concats two strings
+This function concats two strings.

 ```bash
 import @string